TimLavers/OpenRDR/documentation/requirements/milestone1_requirements.md

 **Attribute:**
 A well-defined concept understood by experts and used by them to make classifications.
 For example, age, sex, a clinical test such as TSH or LDL Cholesterol.

+**TestEvent:**
+An `Attribute` and a point in time, representing a specific measurement for a patient.

 **Value:**
 The value for an `Attribute` within a data set.
 Could be numerical, textual, or boolean.